rajputrv/rajputrv/README.md

 ### :woman_technologist: 🚀ABOUT ME :

--:telescope: I’m working as a Software Engineer and contributing to frontend and backend for building web applications.
+- :telescope: I’m working as a Software Engineer and contributing to frontend and backend for building web applications.

 - :seedling: Exploring Technical Content Writing.